 3. Clean the AC’s Coil

-The coil of the air conditioning system is very important since it is the heart of the cooling system.
+The coil of the air conditioning system is essential since it is the heart of the cooling system.
 This is where the refrigerator absorbs the heat to make the air cooler.
-Dirt and debris are accumulated easily on the coil of your system and the dirtier the coil is, the less efficient will be your AC’s cooling capacity.
+Dirt and debris are accumulated easily on your system’s coil, and the dirtier the coil is, the less efficient will be your AC’s cooling capacity.
 Hence, this makes coil cleaning an essential part of the AC tune-up process.

 To clean your AC’s coil:

 - Firstly, make sure the power to your air conditioner is cut off.
 Next, access your AC’s outdoor unit and unscrew the removable cover.

 - Clean visible dirt using your hand and use a coil brush for in-depth and detailed dusting.

-- Use a fin comb by running it along the fins on your coil.
-This will straighten out any bent fins to improve the surface area of the coil thus improving its efficiency.
+- Use a fin comb by running it along with the fins on your coil.
+This will straighten out any bent fins to improve the coil’s surface area, thus improving its efficiency.

 - Finally, wash the coil again by spraying water over it.
-Next, a foaming coil cleaner solution can be used to thoroughly clean out any unreachable grime.
-Unless your cleaner is rinse-free, you will need to wash the coil again with water.
+Next, a foaming coil cleaner solution can be used to clean out any unreachable grime thoroughly.
+Unless your cleaner is rinse-free, you will need to rewash the coil with water.

 You can clean the coil of your outdoor unit with a foaming coil cleaner.
-You just need to spray foaming coil cleaner on the coil of the outdoor unit and then wash it clean.
-This procedure does not only clean the coil but also improves the performance of your AC.
+You just need to spray foaming coil cleaner on the outdoor unit’s coil and then wash it clean.
+This procedure does clean not only the coil but also improves the performance of your AC.

 4. Remove Plants and Shrubs & Clean Your Outside AC Unit

 The outdoor unit of your air conditioning system needs airflow to keep the system running efficiently.
-If you have some plants or shrubs growing around the outdoor unit, then it is important to keep them away from the system for the adequate flow of air.
+If you have some plants or shrubs growing around the outdoor unit, it is crucial to keep them away from the system for adequate airflow.

 When to Call a Professional for an AC Tune-Up?